tschneidereit/proposal-typed-objects/explainer.md

 object(null)  // returns null
 ```

-For [struct type references](#struct-type-references), the same kind of type check without coercion is performed, but the exact kind of check depends on the type.
+For [`ref`](#struct-type-references), the same kind of type check without coercion is performed, but the exact kind of check depends on the type.
+This specification provides a [definition of one type system](#type-checking-for-struct-type-references), but host environments can add additional type systems.

 For `any`, the coercion is a no-op, because any kind of value is acceptable: